 Steps to create a PAT:

-In Jira or Confluence, select your profile picture (avatar) in the top-right corner of the screen.
+In Jira or Confluence, select your profile picture in the top-right corner of the screen and choose Settings from the dropdown menu.

-Click on Create and manage API tokens under the API token section
+Under your account settings, select Security from the top menu.
+Click Create and manage API tokens under the API token section.

 Step 1: Navigate to Integrations